8e7an/dotvim/NOTES.md

 Note that the current working directory (as indicated by `:pwd`) is reflected in NetRW.
 Use of `:cd` effects NetRW.

+`ctrl-l` Refresh NetRW.

+Moving files in NetRW is flaky.
+Before moving a file/files, try first refreshing the listing with `ctrl-l`, select the target destination with `mt`, select the file/files to move with `mf`, then move with `mm` or copy with `mc`.
+After `mm`/`mc` refresh again even if it appears the file didn't move.

 ### Commands to save